-The executive director will provide oversight of grant, including fiscal and personnel management, community relations and project implementation and evaluation.
-The coordinator will coordinate project services and project activities, including training, communication, data collection and information dissemination.
+The Project Director will provide daily oversight of the grant and will be considered a key staff.
+The coordinator will coordinate project services and project activities, including training, communication and information dissemination.
+Key staff positions requires prior approval of resume and job description.

-FEDERAL REQUEST (enter in Section B column 1 line 6a of form SF424A) \$52,765
+FEDERAL REQUEST (enter in Section B column 1 line 6a of form SF424A)\$52,765